Find Tours

 Frequently Asked Questions

-Are park entrance fees included in the glacier tours?
+Are park entrance fees included in the Grey Glacier tour price?

-No, the entrance fee to Torres del Paine National Park is not included in the tour prices.
-You must purchase your ticket online in advance via pasesparques.cl, which costs $35 USD for international adults during the high season.
+No, the Torres del Paine National Park entrance fee is not included in the tour prices.
+Foreign adults must pay CL$ 34,000, and tickets must be purchased in advance through the official CONAF website.

-Can I bring my drone to film the glacier?
+Can I fly a drone to get aerial photos of the glacier?

 Explore More Tours